tang-wenhui/tang-wenhui.github.io/_pages/about.md

 Research Interests
 ----
+Right now I have a very broad research interests and it is still growing.
 * If cells in 3D multicellular systems can sense the curvature they live on, and how?
 * How cells organize themselves in 3D multicellular systems to perform certain functions(such as morphogensis and maturation)?
 * Multicellular flow analysis in collective cell migration